nakamura-to/nue/README.md

 A function to accept a concurrency number and return another `asyncEach` function which executes a provided function once per array element asynchronously with the specified cuncurrency.
-If you use another `forEach` function directly, default concurrency 10 is used.
+If you use another `asyncEach` function directly, default concurrency 10 is used.

 * `concurrency`: Required. the number of concurrency.